-I co-founded Yellow Lettings – a (on-our-way-to-being) nationwide letting agency – in 2014.
+I co-founded a letting agency all the way back in 2014.
 Although I've never been hands-on in the business, overseeing hundreds of tenancies has taught me a lot of lessons.

 At this level of scale, patterns and anomalies start to emerge that you wouldn't necessarily notice if you were just managing your own portfolio.
 In this article, I'll share some observations that you can apply to your own property business if you’re a self-managing landlord.